Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Choose which Operating System you want to boot

 From now on, you’ll be able to choose which system you want to use on your computer.
 To switch between Windows 7/8/8.1 and Windows 10, just restart your computer and choose again.

-Go to “Change a default operating system” or “Choose other options” in order to choose which operating system you want to boot by default, and how much time will pass before the computer automatically boots the default one.
+Go to Change a default or Choose other options in order to choose which you want to by default, and how much time will pass before the computer automatically the default one.

 Both versions of the system use the NTFS file system, so you’ll be able to easily access your files from both .